 The firm also predicts that in 2019, banking institutions will spend approximately $5.6 billion.

-One of the pilot programmes from ASIC involves the deployment of software to scrutinize advertisements, online promotions, and financial planning documentation to make sure that they do not breach rules or hold any problematic advice.
+One of the pilot programs from ASIC involves the deployment of AI software to scrutinize advertisements, online promotions, and financial planning documentation to make sure that they do not breach rules or hold any problematic advice.

 A different trial is expected to leverage artificial intelligence in monitoring and screening conversations between consumers and insurance sales agents in an attempt to spot potential failures for complying with disclosure rules or “hard-sell tactics.”